The Surrounding Area

 CMC is a world class facility that offers a full range of services.
 It’s campus includes the Levine Cancer Institute’s academic and research headquarters, Carolinas Rehabilitation, and Levine Children’s Hospital.
 It is the largest research hospital in the region and is a Medicare-approved transplant center in kidney, pancreas, liver and heart.

 This Mooresville Medical Center provides clinical care using advanced technology.
 The campus encompasses a 123-bed hospital, orthopedic specialty center, and outpatient surgery center, comprehensive women’s center, a surgical center for weight loss, and four medical office buildings.

 You’re in good company, race fans.
 Charlotte Motor Speedway is one of the key stops on the Sprint Cup Series.
 Stop by the NASCAR Hall of Fame in uptown to catch up on your car racing history.

 The Carolinas’ only NFL team, the Panthers arrived in town in 1995.
 Said to have some of the friendliest fans in the sport, you can often catch a Panthers’ fan saying, “This year will be our year.”

 North Carolina basketball legend Michael Jordan is the majority owner of this NBA Team.
 Loyal fans rejoice!
 In the fall of 2014 the team name will revert to the original “Hornets” name.

 Lovers of baseball will enjoy watching Charlotte’s Triple-A team play, as well as the fireworks after many games.
-The Knights are scheduled to move from the suburbs to an uptown stadium in 2014.
+The Knights stadium is located in heart of uptown Charlotte.